-Rodney Bentworth, legendary east coast hacker, works with the city’s Cybercrimes and Homicide units to crack the case.
+Rodney Bentworth, legendary eastern seaboard hacker, works with the city’s Cybercrimes and Homicide units to crack the case.

 When the killer sets his sights on unsuspecting college students, Rodney and the department step up their efforts to find him and bring the killings to a stop.

 If they fail, more innocent people die and the darknet becomes a decadent public arena for kidnappings, murders, and the killer’s anonymous, bloodthirsty followers.

 Chance Weston and John Hall arrive in Beaver Gulch, almost a ghost town, in the fall of 1875, both looking for work.
 What they find is trouble.
 A powerful rancher and his hired guns have run off many of the prominent citizens.
 The newcomers accept jobs as sheriff and preacher.